 This course explores and implements the critical thinking, communication, and managerial skills necessary for developing ethical organizations.
 The objective of this course is to design ethical organizations and create organizations of high integrity.
 Topics include ethical decision making, screening job candidates for their ethics, codes of ethics and conduct, ethics and diversity training workshops, ethics reporting systems, environmental management, and community involvement.
 OR

 This course examines ethical issues in the practice of professions in public life.
 Significant issues such as justice, honesty, and respect for persons are examined in study and dialogue as they emerge in human experience.
 Philosophical and religious perspectives regarding ethics are considered.

 Consultation in Organizations (PSY 801, 3 credits)

 This course examines various client-consultant issues arising from psychological interventions.
 Topics covered include entry and contracting, diagnosis and role setting, implementation, evaluation, withdrawal, and maintenance.
 Special attention is given to ethical issues and standards.

 Topics in Organization Development (PSY 619, 3 credits)

-The Topics in Organization Development Conference is a 4-day event that takes in the summer (July 31 to August 3, 2013.
-2014 dates to be announced.)
+The Topics in Organization Development Conference is a 4-day event - July 30 to August 2, 2014.

 This Conference is a unique feature of the Master of Science Organization Development program.
 Visiting scholars will be brought in to lead lectures, workshops and other interactive activities throughout the conference.
 Students will be immersed in the study of a variety of organization development topics and through the experience will develop a strong sense of community and collaboration with each other and with course leaders.